and Independent Probing

 "memory" is also counted as a factor of intelligence, he might even rank

-compensating for lack of talent," "getting to the bottom of things," and
+compensate for lack of talent, "getting to the bottom of things," and

 "not being constrained by image-driven approaches."
 This is how he